Suzuki seeks divorce from Volkswagen over Fiat spat

 Other unsuccessful combinations have included Germany's Daimler (DAIGn.DE) and Detroit-based Chrysler, which ended during the financial crisis.
 DaimlerChrysler's partnership with Mitsubishi Motors (7211.T) ended in 2005 after five years.

-(Additional reporting by James Topham and Yuka Obayashi in Tokyo, Jan Schwartz, Christiaan Hetzner and Maria Sheahan in Frankfurt; Editing by Vinu Pilakkott, Lincoln Feast and Mike Nesbit)
+(Additional reporting by James Topham in TOKYO, Jan Schwartz and Christiaan Hetzner in FRANKFURT; Editing by Vinu Pilakkott and Lincoln Feast)